Man at centre of murder probe named by police

 A 53-year-old man was arrested on suspicion of murder and has been bailed pending further enquiries.

-Detective Inspector Simon Cartwright, of the South Yorkshire Police Major Crime Unit, said: “Our thoughts are with Gary’s loved ones at this difficult time.
+Detective Inspector Simon Cartwright, of the South Yorkshire Police Major Crime Unit, said: “Our thoughts are with Garry’s loved ones at this difficult time.

 "If you can help, please get in touch quoting incident number 208 of 1 June 2025.”